g0bel1n/EnergyBot/README.md

 We have 2 (and a half) continuous integration (CI) procedures that are launched at every push to the main branch
 -  Testing.
 Pytest collects the test from the tests folder and execute them
    -  if Testing goes through, a Docker Image is built and pushed onto the docker hub
 - Mirroring.
-The commits are shared with course gitlab repositorie
+The commits are shared with course gitlab repository for the course

 ### Meteo Data